-Grade Level: 9, 10, 11, 12 Level: non-weighted Credits: 1.0 Resolvable around Lab: Yes
+Grade Level: 9, 10, 11, 12 Level: non-weighted Resolvable around Lab: Yes Credits: 1.0

 Students explore a variety of transportation systems and the power and energy systems used to run them.
 Students will also study the impacts that these systems, and the mechanisms within these systems, have had on our society along with the impacts on our environment.
-Activities focus on problem-solving and design engineering and include, but are not limited to, mousetrap-powered vehicles, model rocketry, model aviation, and CO racecars.
+Activities focus on problem-solving and design engineering and include, but are not limited to, mousetrap-powered vehicles, model rocketry, model aviation, and $\mathrm{CO}^2$ racecars.
 The students in this course gain skills and practical experience with the tools and mechanical devices that are associated with power, energy, and transportation systems.